williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oauth2.md

       The data model for the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) call is in the next section.
     * The `Referrer-Policy` header is automatically included in the request for `fragment` or `query`, and is set to `Referrer-Policy: no-referrer`.
  * Okta requires the OAuth 2.0 *state* parameter on all requests to the authorization endpoint in order to prevent cross-site request forgery (CSRF).
-    The OAuth 2.0 specification [requires](https://tools.ietf.org/html/rfc6749#section-10.12) that clients protect their redirect URIs against CSRF by sending a value in the authorize request which binds the request to the user-agent's authenticated state.
+    The OAuth 2.0 specification [requires](https://tools.ietf.org/html/rfc6749#section-10.12) that clients protect their redirect URIs against CSRF by sending a value in the authorize request which binds the request to the user-agent&#8217;s authenticated state.
     Using the *state* parameter is also a countermeasure to several other known attacks as outlined in [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).
  * [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) is a stronger mechanism for binding the authorization code to the client than just a client secret, and prevents [a code interception attack](https://tools.ietf.org/html/rfc7636#section-1) if both the code and the client credentials are intercepted (which can happen on mobile/native devices).
 The PKCE-enabled client creates a large random string as *code_verifier* and derives *code_challenge* from it using the method specified in *code_challenge_method*.
     Then the client passes the *code_challenge* and *code_challenge_method* in the authorization request for code flow.
 When a client tries to redeem the code, it must pass the *code_verifier*.
 Okta recomputes the challenge and returns the requested token only if it matches the *code_challenge* in the original authorization request.
 When a client, whose *token_endpoint_auth_method* is ``none``, makes a code flow authorization request, *code_challenge* is required.